edgarroman/zappa-django-guide/docs/aws_network.md

 Next we learn about the common patterns of VPC usage and try to identify usage options.

-One warning before we go on with VPC and Lambda:  When Lambda functions fire, they must be assigned an IP address temporarily.
-If you have a lot of Lambda functions firing, then you must have a lot of IP addresses available.
+One warning before we go on with VPC subnet sizing and Lambda:  When Lambda functions fire, they must be assigned an IP address temporarily.
+If you have a lot of Lambda functions firing, then you must have a lot of IP addresses available in your subnet.
 You can learn more [here](http://docs.aws.amazon.com/lambda/latest/dg/vpc.html#vpc-setup-guidelines).

 ## VPC Patterns